Lilo (restaurant)

 Restaurant in Carlsbad, California, U.S.

 Lilo is a Michelin-starred restaurant in Carlsbad, California, United States.
 It was included in The New York Timess 2025 list of the nation's 50 best restaurants.

+Lilo, coined from The Dictionary of Obscure Sorrows, is a made-up word to describe “a friendship that can lie dormant for years only to pick right back up instantly, as if no time had passed since you last saw each other.”